TomGrzembke/TomGrzembke/README.md

 Hey, it's Tommy!

-Currently majoring in game design in schwerin (germany)
+Currently majoring in game design in schwerin (germany) and my passion is game Engineering.
 I'm in love with rogue likes/lites and just finished working on my third team projekt game Luminosity!